DavideNapolitano/BONES/README.md

 - [Davide Napolitano](mailto:davide.napolitano@polito.it) - Politecnico di Torino
 - [Luca Cagliero](mailto:luca.cagliero@polito.it) - Politecnico di Torino

-For any questions, or information, or if you want to extend our work by adding datasets, models, or metrics, please email us!
+For any questions, information, or if you want to extend our work by adding datasets, models, or metrics, please email us!

 ## 📖 References